pekphet/FishHttp/README.md

 My POST METHOD server may be not open usually~ so you can use post server of your corp.<br/>
 And Come in My QQ GROUP for discussion~~<br/>

+UPDATE 0.5<BR/>
+Fix BUGS in NetInject (NP Exception QwQ)<br/>
+Post parameter adder can be used with key-value (default:NOT first)<br/>
+Add TypeToken setter  while using List<T> Generic type, U can try TypeToken instead of using Result (class)<br/>
+Add sync-post/get request method to keep sync~